omise/omise-node/README.md

 ## Examples

-### Create a customer with card associated to it
+### Create a customer with card associated with it

 Creating a customer can be done by using `omise.customers.create` that accepts an optional `card` argument.
-When you pass in a `tokenId` retrieved from omise.js, the card associated to that token will be associated to the customer.
+When you pass in a `tokenId` retrieved from omise.js, the card associated with that token will be associated with the customer.

 ```javascript
 omise.customers.create({